fvnt/iix/README.rst

 🐼 iix
 ======

-a gemini client written in python.
+a simple lighweight gemini client written in python.